 "Natalie…" Courtney moaned as she rubbed her eyes.
 "What the hell are you doing out?"

 "Let me in!"
-Natalie rushed past her and the warm air relaxed her body.
+Natalie rushed past her, letting the warm air inside relax her body.
 "Oh by the way, I brought someone for you."

-"Uhh… damn it Natalie it's too earrrllyyy… Who could you have freaking brought to…" Courtney stopped as she turned to see Lukas standing in front of her door.
+"Uhh… damn it Natalie it's too early… Who could you have freaking brought to…" Courtney stopped as she turned to see Lukas standing in front of her door.

 "Ow… my nose…" Lukas stared at the closed door as he rubbed his red nose.

 "Natalie are you insane?!"
 Courtney feebly whimpered as she grabbed her sister by her coat.
 "Why would you do this to me?!"